ortus-boxlang/boxlang-docs/getting-started/overview/syntax-style-guide/cfml.md

 ### Import keyword

-CFML has the cfimport tag, but there doesn’t seem to be any special script version of it, ours looks like this:
+CFML has the import tag, but there doesn’t seem to be any special script version of it, ours looks like this:

 ```jsx
 import taglib="/relative/path/customTags" prefix="tags";